 She participated in the first nine International Conferences of Women Engineers and Scientists, having to miss the tenth one in Budapest due to health problems.

-Lydia was active in the National Association of Parliamentarians (NAP), with a local study unit and with the Washington State Association of Parliamentarians.
+Lydia was active in the National Association of Parliamentarians (NAP), with a local study unit and the Washington State Association of Parliamentarians.
 For many years Lydia was Parliamentarian for SWE.

 - 4 years in EE, University of Washington (Madison)